 Queue Displays the transmission queue.
 By default, the priority from high to low is Data 0, Data 1, Data 2, and Data 3.
-The priority may be changed if you reset the EDCA parameters.
+The priority may be changed you reset the EDCA parameters.
 Data 0 (Voice): Highest priority queue, minimum delay.
 Time-sensitive data such as VoIP and streaming media are automatically sent to this queue.
 Data 1 (Video): High priority queue, minimum delay.
 Time-sensitive video data is automatically sent to this queue.
 Data 2 (Best Effort): Medium priority queue, medium throughput and delay.
 Most traditional IP data is sent to this queue.
 Data 3 (Background): Lowest priority queue, high throughput.
 Bulk data that requires maximum throughput and is not time-sensitive is sent to this queue (FTP data, for example).
 Arbitration Inter- Frame Space A wait time for data frames.
 The wait time is measured in slots.
 Valid values are from 0 to 15.
 Minimum Contention A list to the algorithm that determines the initial random backoff wait time (window) for retry of a transmission.
 Window This value cannot be higher than the value of Maximum Contention Window.
-Maximum Contention Window The upper limit (in milliseconds) for the doubling of the random backoff value.
+Maximum Contention Window The upper limit (in milliseconds) for the doubling of the random backovalue.
 This doubling continues until either the data frame is sent or the Maximum Contention Window size is reached.
 This value must be higher than the value of Minimum Contention Window.
 TXOP Limit The TXOP Limit is a station EDCA parameter and only applies to traffic flowing from the client station to the EAP.
-The Transmission Opportunity (TXOP) is an interval of time, in milliseconds, when a WME (Wireless Multimedia Extensions) client station has the right to initiate transmissions onto the wireless medium (WM) towards the EAP.
+The Transmission Opportunity (TXOP) is an interval of time, in milliseconds, when a WME (Wireless Multimedia Extensions) client station has the right to initiate transmissions onto the wireless mediur (WM) towards the EAP.
 The valid values are multiples of 32 between 0 and 8192.
 Choose whether to enable the following two options according to your need.
 No Acknowledgme With this option enabled, the EAP would not acknowledge frames with QosNoAck.
 No Acknowledgment is recommended if VoIP phones access the network through the EAP.
+Unscheduled Automatic Power S Delivery As a power management method, it can greatly improve the energy-saving capacity of clients.